Special Designated Areas

 The Georges Bank Prohibition Area is located off the coast of southwest Nova Scotia, along the Canada-United States maritime boundary.
 In 1988, a moratorium was placed on all offshore oil and gas activities.
 This means that no exploration, drilling, or development of oil and gas can be completed by operators in the defined area.
 This includes the transportation of oil and gas produced in the area.

 The moratorium was authorized by the Governments of Canada and Nova Scotia.
 Over time, the governments continued to extend the moratorium.
-In 2015, a joint ministerial notice issued by the federal Minister of Natural Resources and the provincial Minister of Energy and Mines, led to the creation of the Georges Bank Protection ActThis amended the Accord Acts to extend the moratorium until December 31, 2022, where governments will assess further requirements and restrictions.
+In 2015, a joint ministerial notice issued by the federal Minister of Natural Resources and the provincial Minister of Energy and Mines, led to the creation of the Georges Bank Protection Act.
+This amended the Accord Acts to allow extensions of the moratorium in increments of up to 10 years.
+The moratorium was due to expire on December 31, 2022.
+On April 27, 2022, the governments extended the moratorium on oil and gas exploration and drilling on Georges Bank to December 31, 2032.

 This means that no oil and gas activity is currently permitted in the Georges Bank Prohibition Area.